-Reed valve failure seems to be a common complaint for many of the lower cost, DIY type air compressors on the market.
+Reed valve failure is a common complaint for many of the lower cost, DIY type air compressors on the market.

 I would be hesitant about wire brushing the surfaces due to the potential for damage to the metal, and consequential difficulties in re-sealing.
 If you proceed in so doing, work slowly and carefully so that the metal isn’t scratched.

 Consider using a liquid/cream cleaner like “Goo Gone”, or similar, that will dissolve adhesives and sealants.
 Read the directions and use with care, please.